 8. A Man & His Watch

-There is a kind of sterileness to how watches are typically talked about, with a focus on esoteric details like movements and complications and an obsession with history and legacy.
+There is a kind of sterileness to how watches are typically talked about, focusing on esoteric details like movements and complications and an obsession with history and legacy.
 A Man & His Watch takes a much more personal approach, profiling different men as they recount the personal stories of their watches and what they mean to them, whether that’s a classic Cartier Tank or a Winnie the Pooh watch from Sears.

 A Man and His Watch